Table of Contents

 Please note that this list will only include talent synergies with easy to explain, intuitive reasoning behind them.
 There may exist some mild synergies not in this list, but we have chosen to not write about them here.
 Many factors affect which talents benefit others, so we have narrowed it down to synergies with direct impacts on gameplay.

 The first talent synergy we’ll discuss is that of Master of the Elements and Icefury.
 The connection here is easy to understand; an increased frequency of heavy hitters like the Icefury empowered Frost Shocks allows more worth from Master of the Elements buffs.

 Echo of the Elements and Master of the Elements

 Storm Elemental and Primal Elementalist

-These two talents have a direct ‘synergy’ in that taking them together gets you access to additional abilities for Storm Elemental that synergizes very well with it’s default abilities.
+These two talents have a direct “synergy” in that taking them together gets you access to an additional ability for Storm Elemental that synergizes very well with it’s default abilities.
 As per the talent rows above: Storm Elemental gains Eye of the Storm a long CD AoE burst cooldown.
 When used with the buff from Call Lightning this will deal significant damage.